garbados/chaiseblog/readme.md

 ## Install

+Before you can get your own Chaiseblog, you'll need a [CouchDB][couchdb] instance running somewhere, or an account at [Cloudant][cloudant].

-To get your own Chaiseblog, just do this:
+To install and deploy your diary, just do this:

 		# get the code!
 		git clone https://github.com/garbados/chaiseblog.git